 An introduction to how evolutionary theory informs our understanding of human behavior.
 Our overarching goal will be to understand how and why our behaviors differ from other animals, and thus to gain insight into what arguably makes humans unique.
 Major topics include: group living and mating/marriage systems; raising offspring and the human lifespan; competition and aggression; cooperation and altruism; decision making; and norms and institutions.
-Prerequisites: ANP 120 or BIO 201 or BIO 202.
-Typically offered in the Fall semester and online in the Summer term.
+Offered in-person the Fall semester and online in the Summer term.

 Behavioral Ecology (EBH 359; 3 credits)

 A consideration of the patterns of animal behavior in relation to ecological circumstances and evolutionary history.
 Vertebrate examples are emphasized.
-Prerequisite: BIO 201.
-Typically offered in the Fall semester.
+Offered in the Fall semester.

 Evolution of Social Complexity (EBH 362; 3 credits)

 An in-depth examination of how and why social animals establish and maintain relationships with one another, especially in large and fragmented societies.
 Applying the principles of evolutionary biology and behavioral ecology, this course explores: group structure and stability; conflicts and coalitions; theory of mind and social learning; and culture and communication.
-Current research on group-living mammals, particularly non-human primates, and human populations is emphasized.
-Prerequisites: ANP 120 or BIO 201.
-Typically offered in the Spring semester of odd years (e.g. Spring 2021).
+Recent research on group-living mammals, particularly non-human primates and human populations, is emphasized.
+Offered in the Spring semester of odd years (e.g. Spring 2021).

-In this freshman seminar, we’ll explore the growing body of literature on dog behavior and cognition to understand why dogs are so well adapted to socializing with humans and what role they play in our societies.
-Through discussion, guest lectures, and hands-on activities, this seminar will offer students an introduction to the field of animal behavior.
-Some of the key questions we’ll address include: How do dogs communicate with each other and with us?
+An introduction to the growing literature on dog evolution, behavior, and cognition to understand why dogs are so well adapted to socializing with humans and what role they play in our societies.
+This course provides students with a foundation in animal behavior, specifically dog behavior and human-canine relationships.
+Key questions will include: How do dogs communicate with each other and with us?
 Are dogs smarter than you think?
 And what is unique about the bond between people and their pups?
-Offered only in the Spring semester.
+Offered online in the Winter and Summer terms.

 Readings in Biological Anthropology (ANP 447; 3 credits)